-The Elite ES10s are Dolby Atmos & DTS:X ready, meaning they can be used as height & elevation speakers for a surround sound that’s lifelike
+The Elite ES10 speakers work with 3D object based sound formats like Dolby Atmos & DTS:X, meaning they can be used as height & elevation speakers for a surround sound experience that’s lifelike

 Timbre matching is important as it ensures the cohesive blending of sound between your speakers and luckily the Polk Signature Elite ES10 are timbre matched to allow you to mix and match with any speakers in the Elite series lineup.

-Polk’s signature power port technology is on offer here too; to smoothly transition airflow from the speaker’s port to your listening area, helping to reduce distortion.
+Polk’s signature power port technology is on offer here too; to smoothly funnel airflow from the speaker’s port to your listening area, helping to reduce distortion.

 It also extends the bass port giving a greater surface area to further increase its clean bass capabilities without chuffing.

-In fact, Polk states that their Powerport technology provides a 3dB louder bass output than conventional ported loudspeakers
+In fact, Polk states that their Power port technology can tout a 3dB louder bass output than typical speakers.

 Powerful Low Resonance Ceramic Motor Structure